KNMF

-KGSR (93.3 FM, "Vibe 93.3") is a radio station licensed to Cedar Park, Texas, and serving the Austin-Round Rock metropolitan area.
-Owned by Sinclair Telecable Inc. d/b/a Waterloo Media Group, it broadcasts a rhythmic adult contemporary format.
-KGSR's studios and offices are located off Interstate 35 in North Austin, and its transmitter site is located off Route 206 in Bertram.
+KNMF (93.3 FM, "Poder 93.3") is a radio station licensed to Cedar Park, Texas, and serving the Austin-Round Rock metropolitan area.
+Owned by Norsan Media Group, it broadcasts a regional Mexican music format.
+KNMF's studios and offices are located along Loop 360 in Southwest Austin.
+Its transmitter site is located off Route 206 in Bertram.

-KGSR broadcasts in the HD Radio format - its HD2 subchannel broadcasts a freeform format inspired by the Austin City Limits television series and music festival.
-KGSR-HD3 broadcasts The Party, a dance format launched in September 2021 before rebranding on January 18, 2022.
-KGSR-HD4 broadcasts Latino 97.1, a Bilingual AC format launched in October 2024.

 History

 KLEN-FM and KIXS-FM

-KGSR signed on in August 1961, as KLEN-FM, owned by Clear Channel Campuses and Highlite Broadcasting.
+KNMF signed on in August 1961, as KLEN-FM, owned by Clear Channel Campuses and Highlite Broadcasting.
 Its original city of license was Killeen, Texas, serving the Killeen-Fort Hood area.
 KLEN-FM was co-owned with KLEN-AM (was KRMY until 2023).
 Since KLEN-AM was a daytime-only station, KLEN-FM allowed listeners to hear the station at night after the AM transmitter had signed off.

 In 1973, the stations were acquired by Accent Radio, which switched them to a Top 40 format, and changed the call signs to KIXS and KIXS-FM in June 1973.
 In 1986, the two stations were acquired by Duffy Broadcasting, which asked the FCC for a major power increase for the FM station.

 Top 40 and Smooth Jazz

 On October 2, 1986, KIXS-FM upgraded its signal to 100,000 watts, allowing it to move in to the more lucrative Austin radio market while still covering Killeen.
 It would then relaunch its Top 40 format with the new call sign KBTS, "B93", in December, and was an immediate success.
-However, four years later, B93 came into common ownership with competing top 40 station KHFI, with KBTS flipping to hot adult contemporary as KMMX ("Mix 93.3").
+However, four years later, B93 came into common ownership with competing top 40 station KHFI, with KBTS flipping to hot adult contemporary as KMXX ("Mix 93.3").
 Right before the switch in December 1991, an Urban/Rhythmic format was tried until "B93" ceased to exist in February 1992.
-Stunting went on for a few months after, until KMMX went on the air in May 1992.
+Stunting went on for a few months after, until KMXX went on the air in May 1992.

 In 1993, the station was bought by LBJ, Inc. for $2.5 million.
 The company was owned by the family of former President Lyndon Baines Johnson and also owned KLBJ (AM) and KLBJ-FM.
 Shortly after the sale, the station flipped to an All-1970s hits format as KHHT.
 That was followed in 1996 by KAJZ, playing smooth jazz.
 Two years later, the station flipped to country music as KLNC.